jbhovell/movie-ratings/README.md

 ## Movie Ratings

-This is my recent 10% time project.
-The work is in progress.
+My current 10% time project.
+It is a work in progress.

-I love watching movies, but only if they are recommended by other audiences so I don't waste too much of my time.
+I like watching movies, but I don't want to waste my time watching something not good unless it is recommended.

-So, I wrote this little app to help me search movies I am interested in, calculate average ratings from multiple trusted sources for each of them, and list them from high to low ratings.
+So, I wrote this little app to help me search movies I am interested in, calculate average ratings from multiple trusted sources for each of them, and order them from high to low ratings.

 #### Run
 ```